NORTHEAST REGION DRSO

 The Connecticut Office of the Arts (COA) partners with Designated Regional Service Organizations (DRSO) that serve as local field offices to constituents and citizens.
 This statewide network of service providers plays a key role that is mutually beneficial to the state’s citizens and creative economy, the regional arts and cultural infrastructure, and COA’s goals, programs and services.

-The Cultural Coalition is pleased to announce northeastern Connecticut resident, Charlene Haukom, as the organization’s Northeast Region (NER) Coordinator.
-Ms. Haukom joins the Cultural Coalition to connect with artists, arts & cultural businesses, community organizations, and municipal and economic development leaders in twenty-one northeastern CT towns.
-In this new position, she will serve as the liaison to the region, assess the arts & cultural landscape, and extend the Cultural Coalition’s programs and services to the creative community.
+Charlene Haukom is the organization’s Northeast Region (NER) Coordinator.
+Ms. Haukom joined the Cultural Coalition to connect with artists, arts & cultural businesses, community organizations, and municipal and economic development leaders in twenty-one northeastern CT towns.
+She serves as the liaison to the region, assess the arts & cultural landscape, and extend the Cultural Coalition’s programs and services to the creative community.
 Read More

 From sole proprietors, artists and historic site operators, to museums, galleries, cultural attractions and arts centers, the Cultural Coalition includes a diverse cross section of 550+ nonprofit and for-profit individuals, businesses, groups and organizations.
 The Cultural Coalition is a free membership organization.

 If you have not already done so, register using this link below so that we can learn more about you and to join our contact list to receive Cultural Coalition communications, learn about opportunities, and notifications about upcoming activities.
 Northeastern CT Arts & Culture Contact Registration Form.

 Thursday, February 23 from 1:00 to 2:00 PM

 In person at The Library Express.
 See parking and location info on flyer below.